 rolling and splitting the logs into 4 strips

 - On an unfloured smooth surface, divide the dough into 2 equal pieces.
 Shape each into a smooth ball.
 Roll out the first ball into a 12×19-inch rectangle, about 1/8-inch thick (let the dough rest to relax if it fights you, and make sure you roll it out all the way or you won’t be able to use all the filling).
 To get a rectangular shape, pull the corners out between rollings.

 - Once the first dough is rolled out, evenly spread half the filling over its surface, leaving a border of 1/2-inch on one of the longer sides and 1/8 inch on all the other sides, and brush a tiny bit of water on the side with the large border.
 Tightly roll it up from the chocolatey long side to the bare long side.
 Pinch it closed, and then pinch the ends closed too.
 Repeat with the other half of the dough and filling.

 - Let the 2 logs rest for 5 minutes, and then use scissors to slice each log open lengthwise, leaving 4 strips of dough (2 from each log).
 Line a sheet pan with parchment.

-braiding the loaf
+braiding the chocolate babka loaf

 All strips should be facing cut-side-up at all times.
 Think of them as always having 4 sets of parallel partners—when you twist them, each strip should join up with a new partner.
 If a strip is coming from under another one, it should get folded over its partner.
 If a strip is coming from over another one, it should be folded under its partner.
-If this makes no sense to you, just follow the images and directions below, and you’ll be just fine.
+But if this makes no sense to you, just follow the images and directions below, and you’ll be just fine.